PowerNukkit/NBT-Manipulator/kdoc/br.com.gamemods.nbtmanipulator/-nbt-compound/copy-to.md

 `other` - The compound that will be modified

-`tagName` - The name of the tag that will be mapped
+`tagKey` - The name of the tag that will be mapped

 `default` - If the this compound doesn't have the tag then this parameter will be used.